jhomlala/catcher/README.md

 If you run this code you will see screen with "Generate error" button on the screen.
 After clicking on it, it will generate test exception, which will be handled by Catcher.
 Before Catcher process exception to handler, it will show dialog with information for user.
 This dialog is shown because we have used DialogReportHandler.
-Once user confirms action in this dialog, report will be send to console handler which will log to console error informations.
+Once user confirms action in this dialog, report will be send to console handler which will log to console error information.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jhomlala/catcher/master/screenshots/6.png" width="250px"> <br/>